NCAA Division I Football Championship Subdivision: History

 But because the NCAA allowed four years for criteria #2 and #3 to be met, just eight schools (seven from the Southwestern Athletic Conference, a league of HBCUs that had just moved to Division I in 1977) opted for Division I-AA for the 1978 season.
 Meanwhile, another 35 reclassified from Division II to Division I-AA, including four entire conferences.
 Thus, at least initially, the creation of Division I-AA appeared to backfire; rather than serve as a home for the smaller or less competitive football programs of Division I, it created a pathway for football-playing Division II schools to join Division I without the burden of funding a major football program.
 Division I-AA still had just 50 members when the four-year deadline set in January 1978 expired, forcing 41 schools that did not meet I-A criteria to reclassify to I-AA.
 Some successfully appealed the decision, including eight members of the Mid-American Conference along with Cincinnati, a football independent at the time.
-Thus I-AA membership hit an early peak of 91 in 1982, before settling down into the 80-90 range for the next several years.
+Thus I-AA membership hit an early peak of 91 in 1982, before settling down into the 80–90 range for the next several years.

-The next big increase in Division I-AA membership came after the January 1991 NCAA convention voted to require an athletic program to maintain all of its sports at the same divisional level by the 1993 season.
+The next big increase in Division I-AA membership came after the January 1991 NCAA convention voted to require every athletic program to maintain all of its sports at the same divisional level by the 1993 season.
 In order to comply, 28 Division I schools with football programs at the Division II and Division III levels were forced to upgrade their teams to the Division I level, and all of them (at least initially) chose Division I-AA as their new football home.
 At the same time, the number of football scholarships allowed in I-AA was reduced from the original 70 to 63, effective in 1994; it has remained at that number ever since.
 With the new additions, membership in I-AA hit a new high of 118 in 1993.

 The subdivision stabilized thereafter, maintaining at least 120 members from 1997 onward.
-Membership peaked at 130 in 2022 before settling at the current 129.
+Membership peaked at 130 in 2022 before settling at the current 128.

 NCAA Division I-A and NCAA Division I-AA were renamed as NCAA Division I FBS and NCAA Division I FCS prior to the 2006 season.